 Prereq.
 CIS 120A previously or concurrently CIS 104A (C-or higher required).

-Please note: Students will be allowed to register for both CIS 104A and CIS 105A at register for both CIS 104A and CIS 105A at the same time, however if he student does not pass CIS 104A with at least a C-or higher they will not be allowed to continue on with CIS 105A.
+Please note: Students will be allowed to register for both CIS 104A and CIS 105A at the same time, however if he student does not pass CIS 104A with at least a C-or higher they will not be allowed to continue on with CIS 105A.

 This course describes the architecture, components, and operations of routers and switches in larger and more complex networks.
 Students Learn how to configure routers and switches for advanced functionality.
 By the end of this course, students will be able to configure and troubleshoot routers and switches and resolve common issues with VLANs, inter-VLAN routing, STP and FHRP's.
 Students will also learn the basics of security in WLANs and network switches to configure devices using security best practices.
 This is the second course in a series of four courses at MCC that prepares students for CISCO CCNA certification.

-CIS 106 Google Apps
+Google Apps

 3 Cr.
 Hr. - 3 Contact Hr.
-G♥
+GO